Code-Institute-Submissions/MSP-6/README.md

 - __Contact Page__

-  - The body of this page provides a form by which the User can send a message to Courtney Marshall.
+  - The body of this page provides a form by which the User can send a message to Courtney Marshall
-  - The form will enable to User to include their name, email, phone number, a preferred contain method and a message.
+  - The form will enable to User to include their name, email, phone number, a preferred contain method and a message

 <p float="left">
 <img src="https://github.com/Sphere42/MSP-1/blob/main/assets/images/readme/final/desktopcontact.PNG" alt-text="contact page" width="500" height="300" />